 Dartmouth shall be governed by a council, consisting of a Warden and six Councillors (two for each ward).

-*Checks & Balances: Quasi-term limits, staggered terms: Wardens had a One year term, while Councillors had two year terms.
+Quasi-term limits, staggered terms: Wardens had a One year term, while Councilors had two year terms.

-Also as to who offers at election time, a mandatory turn over of one of the Councillors from each ward at each election time was required
+Also as to who offers at election time, a mandatory turn over of one of the Councilors from each ward at each election time was required

 Elections held first Tuesday of May, yearly.

-Two Councillors shall hold office for two years, for each ward
+Two Councilors shall hold office for two years, for each ward

 Warden shall hold office for one year.

-Warden and one Councillor from each ward shall go out of office at the end of each year, but may be re-elected.
+Warden and one Councilor from each ward shall go out of office at the end of each year, but may be re-elected.